FsiROM/FSI-ROM-Predictor/README.md

 You can clone this repository using
 ```
-git clone --depth 1 --branch main https://github.com/FsiROM/FSI-ROM-Predictor.git
+git clone --depth 1 --branch Comphy https://github.com/FsiROM/FSI-ROM-Predictor.git
 ```

-The implementation of this approach is done using [KratosMultiphysics](https://github.com/KratosMultiphysics/Kratos) and the [ROM_AM](https://github.com/azzeddinetiba/ROM_AM) package.
+The implementation of this approach is done using [KratosMultiphysics](https://github.com/FsiROM/Kratos/tree/Comphy) and the [ROM_AM](https://github.com/azzeddinetiba/ROM_AM/tree/Comphy) package.
 The Kratos applications used are:

-&nbsp;&nbsp;&nbsp;&nbsp;* [StructuralMechanicsApplication](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/StructuralMechanicsApplication) as the FEM solid solver.
+&nbsp;&nbsp;&nbsp;&nbsp;* [StructuralMechanicsApplication](https://github.com/FsiROM/Kratos/tree/Comphy/applications/StructuralMechanicsApplication) as the FEM solid solver.

-&nbsp;&nbsp;&nbsp;&nbsp;* [FluidDynamicsApplication](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/FluidDynamicsApplication) as the FEM fluid solver.
+&nbsp;&nbsp;&nbsp;&nbsp;* [FluidDynamicsApplication](https://github.com/FsiROM/Kratos/tree/Comphy/applications/FluidDynamicsApplication) as the FEM fluid solver.

-&nbsp;&nbsp;&nbsp;&nbsp;* [CoSimulationApplication](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/CoSimulationApplication) as the black-box coupling library.
+&nbsp;&nbsp;&nbsp;&nbsp;* [CoSimulationApplication](https://github.com/FsiROM/Kratos/tree/Comphy/applications/CoSimulationApplication) as the black-box coupling library.

-The ROM-FOM coupling approach and the new data-driven predictors are implemented in [a forked version](https://github.com/FsiROM/Kratos) from the v9.4.2 release.
+The ROM-FOM coupling approach and the new data-driven predictors are implemented in [a forked version](https://github.com/FsiROM/Kratos/tree/Comphy) from the v9.4.2 release.
 The implementation mainly concerns the ROM wrapper for the coupling, as well as the new predictor, both acting non-intrusively on the solvers.

-The ROM methods used are implemented in the [ROM_AM](https://github.com/azzeddinetiba/ROM_AM) package.
-See [this demo](https://github.com/azzeddinetiba/ROM_AM/blob/main/examples/ReductionDemo.ipynb) for example.
+The ROM methods used are implemented in the [ROM_AM](https://github.com/azzeddinetiba/ROM_AM/tree/Comphy) package.
+See [this demo](https://github.com/azzeddinetiba/ROM_AM/tree/Comphy/examples/ReductionDemo.ipynb) for example.

 The simulations have been tested with: